Khushi-Choudhary26/Portfolio/README.md

 # Khushi Choudhary - Resume Overview

-Welcome to my professional portfolio!
-I’m a final-year B.Tech student specializing in Computer Science and Engineering at Ajeenkya DY Patil University.
-With a strong CGPA of 8.90, I am deeply passionate about software development, particularly in Java, Python, and database management using MySQL.
-Below is a brief overview of my academic journey, key projects, and certifications.
+I am a final-year B.Tech student majoring in Computer Science and Engineering at Ajeenkya DY Patil University, with a consistent CGPA of 8.90.
+I possess a solid foundation and hands-on expertise in software development, with strong command over programming languages such as Java and Python, along with robust knowledge of database management using MySQL.
+Below is a summary of my academic background, major technical projects, and industry-recognized certifications.

 ---